 - Value strategy, to increase the proportion of higher-added-value products – particularly in markets in which Geberit products already have a high degree of market penetration

-- Geberit AquaClean, to further expand the shower toilet category in Europe
+- Geberit AquaClean, to further expand the shower toilet category in Europe as well as Geberit's market position in this category

 - Innovation leadership in the sanitary industry, in order to set new standards